PGM-Lab/InferPy/docs/notes/gettingGuiding.rst

 Architecture
 ~~~~~~~~~~~~~~~

-Given the previous considerations, we might summarize the InferPy architecture as follows.
+Given the previous considerations, we can summarize the InferPy architecture as follows.